dangkhanhlinh-73/dangkhanhlinh-73/README.md

 # ⚡About Me:
-Hi everyone, I'm **Khánh Linh**, currently a student specializing in **Information Technology**.
-Thank you for visiting my Github page, I hope you will learn something useful from it!
+Hi everyone, I'm **Khánh Linh**, a Software Engineering student.
+I’m currently on a journey to explore Web and Mobile development.
+This Github is where I store my learning projects and track my daily progress.
+Nice to meet you!
 ## 🌐 Socials
 <p align="left">
 <a href="https://www.facebook.com/khanhlinh070304"><img src="https://img.shields.io/badge/Facebook-%231877F2.svg?style=flat&logo=Facebook&logoColor=white"></a>